 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Thrombotic microangiopathy (TMA) is a severe and challenging disorder.
+Core tip: Thrombotic microangiopathy is a severe and challenging disorder.
 There is overlap between the clinical presentation and pathophysiology of thrombotic thrombocytopenic purpura, hemolytic uremic syndrome, and disseminated intravascular coagulation.
-Upon reviewing of literature, we use a case to illustrate the characteristics and utility of classical clinical indexes of schistocytes, lactate dehydrogenase, platelet count and coagulation profile in parallel with more specific investigations of ADAMTS13, complement profile, and isolation of Shiga toxin-producing Escherichia Coli, in an attempt to facilitate early recognition and diagnosis of TMA.
+Upon literature review, we use a case study to illustrate the characteristics and utility of classical clinical indexes of schistocytes, lactate dehydrogenase, platelet count and coagulation profile in parallel with more specific investigations of ADAMTS13, complement profile, and isolation of Shiga toxin-producing Escherichia coli, in an attempt to facilitate the early recognition and diagnosis of thrombotic microangiopathy.

-Li XY, Mai YF, Huang J, Pai P. Gastrointestinal infection-related disseminated intravascular coagulation mimicking Shiga toxin-mediated hemolytic uremic syndrome - implications of classical clinical indexes in making the diagnosis: A case report and review of the literature.
+Li XY, Mai YF, Huang J, Pai P. Gastrointestinal infection-related disseminated intravascular coagulation mimicking Shiga toxin-mediated hemolytic uremic syndrome - implications of classical clinical indexes in making the diagnosis: A case report and literature review.
 World J Clin Cases 2019; In press

 INTRODUCTION

-The term Thrombotic Microangiopathy (TMA) was first proposed by Symmers in 1952 to describe generalized microvascular thrombi observed in thrombotic thrombocytopenia purpura (TTP)[1].
-In 1955, Gasser was first to document that there was similar pathological changes in the kidneys in hemolytic uremic syndrome (HUS)[2].
+The term Thrombotic Microangiopathy (TMA) was first proposed by Symmers in 1952 to describe generalized microvascular thrombi in thrombotic thrombocytopenia purpura (TTP)[1].
+In 1955, Gasser first documented similar pathological changes in the kidneys in hemolytic uremic syndrome (HUS)[2].
 TMA was synonymous with microangiopathic hemolytic anemia (MAHA) in that mechanical fragmentation of erythrocytes occurred as they passed through the thrombotic meshwork and strictured microvasculature[1].
-The diagnosis of MAHA relies on the presence of peripheral schistocytes, elevated serum lactate dehydrogenase (LDH)[3], along with other markers of hemolysis (e.g., indirect bilirubin and haptoglobins)[3,4].
-Nowadays, TMA describes histological abnormality of arterioles and capillaries characterized by thrombosis with endothelial impairment and mural damage[3,5].
+MAHA diagnosis relies on the presence of peripheral schistocytes, elevated serum lactate dehydrogenase (LDH)[3], along with other markers of hemolysis (e.g., indirect bilirubin and haptoglobins)[3,4].
+Nowadays, TMA is used to describe histological abnormalities of arterioles and capillaries characterized by thrombosis with endothelial impairment and mural damage[3,5].
 The clinical hallmarks of TMA include consumptive thrombocytopenia and MAHA with varying degrees of ischemic injury and organ dysfunction[3,5].
 The prototypes of TMA are TTP and HUS.
-The low platelet (PLT) makes disseminated intravascular coagulation (DIC) disorder part of a differential diagnosis.
-TMA may be induced by a diversity of disorders or medical conditions, such as DIC[6], systemic infection and sepsis, systemic rheumatological diseases (e.g., systemic lupus erythematosus, small vessel vasculitis, and antiphospholipid syndrome), malignancies, pregnancy, malignant hypertension, coagulopathy, and may follow solid organ or hematopoietic stem cell transplantation and drug therapy[4].
+Low platelet (PLT) counts makes disseminated intravascular coagulation (DIC) disorder part of a differential diagnosis.
+TMA may be induced by several disorders or medical conditions, such as DIC[6], systemic infection and sepsis, systemic rheumatological diseases (e.g., systemic lupus erythematosus, small vessel vasculitis, and antiphospholipid syndrome), malignancies, pregnancy, malignant hypertension, coagulopathy, and may follow solid organ or hematopoietic stem cell transplantation and drug therapy[4].

 Both TMA and DIC related disorders are a matter of clinical emergency.
-Hence timely diagnosis and early initiation of targeted-therapy, is essential for the survival of patients and affected organs[7].
+Hence, timely diagnosis and early initiation of targeted therapy is essential for the survival of patients and the affected organs[7].
 However, the complexity of pathological pathways and clinical overlaps of TMA prototypes create diagnostic uncertainties.
-In practice, physicians rely on clinical phenotype as well as biomarkers to make the diagnosis of TMA and its underlying conditions.
+In practice, physicians rely on clinical phenotype and biomarkers to diagnose TMA and its underlying conditions.
 However, these markers are limited by specificity or sensitivity and need to be interpreted carefully.
-We herein reported a case of infection-related DIC in a woman who presented with diarrhea, thrombocytopenia, elevated LDH, schistocytes and acute kidney injury, mimicking Shiga toxin-HUS (ST-HUS).
-In this report, we have reviewed and discussed the utility and drawbacks of a few classical clinical indexes used in the discrimination of TTP-HUS and DIC.
+Herein, we report a case of infection-related DIC in a woman who presented with diarrhea, thrombocytopenia, elevated LDH, schistocytes and acute kidney injury, mimicking Shiga toxin-HUS (ST-HUS).
+In this report, we review and discuss the utility and drawbacks of several classical clinical indexes used in the discrimination of TTP-HUS and DIC.

 CASE PRESENTATION